paulwizviz/learn-microservices/README.md

 ## Deployment Architecture

 Here, your task is to design the deployment architecture.
 You can find inspiration in the [Deployment Architectural Patterns](./topics/arch.md) guide.

-Assume you have chosen an Event-Driven Architecture (EDA).
+Let's assume you have chosen an Event-Driven Architecture (EDA).
 The DDD event objects you discovered in Part I can inform your event message structure and how you organise events into topics.

 <figure>
   <img src="./assets/img/architecture.png" alt="Deployment Architecture">